-Mobile Home Floor Bracket Kit - #157321
+Mobile Home Floor Bracket Kit #157321

-This kit includes two brackets used to fulfill the mobile home requirement that the stove be secured directly to the floor.
+This kit includes a single bracket used to fulfill the mobile home requirement that the stove be secured directly to the floor.

-Blower Kit - #156431
+Blower Kit #156431

 This kit includes components for mounting a thermostatically controlled 120 cfm blower to the back of the stove to enhance heat convection into the living area.